PATHWAYS

 Depending on the sector you wish to get experience in, will depend on who you approach for assistance in this area.

 In the screen sector, your best bet would be Screen Tasmania.
-For film & television projects shooting in Tasmania, they will arrange attachments and traineeships, and you are able to apply for them through their website.
+For film & television projects shooting in Tasmania, they can arrange attachments and traineeships, and you are able to apply for them through their website.
 They also offer the option of you finding your own attachment on a production happening elsewhere, and they will look at how they can support the production company to take you on as an attachment.
-We strongly suggest you reach out to Oli at Screen Tasmania and ask him any questions you may have.
+We strongly suggest you reach out to the Industry Development team at Screen Tasmania and ask them any questions you may have.
 Another fabulous organisation to consider is Tas Game Makers.

 If your preferred sector is the sound and audio industry, it will depend on what area of that you are keen on learning more about.
 If you want to record sound on film & tv, or experience sound designing in a post production setting, then reach out to Screen Tasmania, as suggested above.
-If however, you’re more interested in recording sound for podcasts, audio books or audio dramas, then you would be better off connecting with a sound recording studio, such as Production Farm.
-And if music is more your bag, connecting with an organisation such as the Tasmanian Symphony Orchestra could offer some opportunities for connection and experience.
-We are working to strengthen the relationships we have with these organisations, and are looking for ways in which we can collaborate to offer training opportunities.
-Again, as mentioned above, this is not an exhaustive list, and this section will be continually updated, so make sure to check back regularly.
+If however, you’re more interested in recording sound for podcasts, audio books or audio dramas, then you would be better off connecting with a sound recording studio.
+We are working on connecting with, and strengthening the relationships we have, with these organisations, and are looking for ways in which we can collaborate to offer training opportunities.
+This section will be continually updated, so make sure to check back regularly.

 If you work at an organisation in Tasmania that is keen to offer attachments, traineeships, or work experience in the creative arts, and you are not listed here, please get in touch as we would love to add you.